Fokker-Planck equation on metric graphs: Introduction

 \section{Introduction}

-The Fokker-Planck equation is an evolution equation that governs an important class of Markov processes and used for modeling wide class of stochastic processes in statistical mechanics \cite{FPEB1}-\cite{Sorokin}.
-It describes the time evolution of the probability density function of the velocity of a particle under the influence of drag forces and random forces.
-Since from its discovering in 1914, the Fokker-Planck equation found numerous applications in plasma physics \cite{Plasma,FPE Plasma 1}, particle and beam physics \cite{FPE particle},thermodynamics \cite{Thermo,FPE Thermodynamics}, condensed matter \cite{FPE Condensed}, real gases \cite{FPE Gas,FPE Gas1}, fluid dynamics \cite{FPE Fluid}, neural networks \cite{Neural,Neural2,Neural learning,Neural networks,Neural networks1}, traffic modelling \cite{FPE Traffic,FPE Traffic 1,FPE Traffic 2} and even in socio- and econo-physics \cite{FPE Econophysics,FPE Econo,FPE Econo1,FPE Econo2,FPE Econosocio}.
+The Fokker-Planck equation is an evolution equation that governs an important class of Markov processes and that is used for modeling wide class of stochastic processes in statistical mechanics \cite{FPEB1}-\cite{Sorokin}.
+It describes the time evolution of the probability density function of the position of a particle but not the velocity of a particle under the influence of drag forces and random forces.
+So far, the Fokker-Planck equation found numerous applications in plasma physics \cite{Plasma,FPE Plasma 1}, particle and beam physics \cite{FPE particle}, thermodynamics \cite{Thermo,FPE Thermodynamics}, condensed matter \cite{FPE Condensed}, real gases \cite{FPE Gas,FPE Gas1}, fluid dynamics \cite{FPE Fluid}, neural networks \cite{Neural,Neural2,Neural learning,Neural networks,Neural networks1}, traffic modelling \cite{FPE Traffic,FPE Traffic 1,FPE Traffic 2} and even in socio- and econo-physics \cite{FPE Econophysics,FPE Econo,FPE Econo1,FPE Econo2,FPE Econosocio}.
 Different aspects of mathematical properties \cite{Nagafi} of the Fokker-Planck equation (FPE) have been widely studied and various schemes have been proposed \cite{FPE Numer} for its numerical solution.
 In this paper we address the problem of Fokker-Planck equation in networks.
 These latter are the quasi-one-dimensional domains having branched structure, which can be modelled in terms of so-called metric graphs, i.e., the branched wires connected to each other according to the rule, called topology of a graph.
+We obtain exact solution of the FPE on three types of graphs.
+However, the approach is applicable for wide class of network topologies, except, or course, very complicated general graphs (e.g., for directed graphs).
 The topic of partial differential equations (PDE) on graphs has attracted much attention recently (see, e.g., Refs.\cite{Uzy2,Uzy3,Uzy4,Mugnolo,Grisha,Exner15,JRY,EPL,PRE,Mashrab,PT,PRE1,PLA,JPA,JCP,EPL11,PRE3} for review).
-Motivation for the study of the Fokker-Planck equations on graphs comes from the fact that in many cases different Markov processes occur in branched structures that makes important our study from the viewpoint of numerous practical applications.
-In particular, such problems as Brownian motion in branched systems (e.g., in capillary or tubular networks), plasma in branched waveguides, biological neuronal networks, gaseous microflow in networks, branched traffic flow, chaotic transport in networks, branched quasi-one-dimensional molecular chains, etc. One of the important issues in the study of the Fokker-Planck equation in networks is the dependence of the stochastic evolution process on the network architecture (topology).
-Solution of such problem provides powerful tool for the problem of tunable atochastic evolution in networks.
+The motivation for the study of the evolution equations on networks comes from the fact that the dynamics of waves in networks is richer than that in a line, i.e. unbranched domains.
+In addition, by choosing the proper network architecture (topology), one can achieve the required wave propagation/transport regime, i.e., a tunable wave dynamics.
+Also, in many practically important applications (e.g., traffic flow, brownian motion, capillary or microtube flows, etc.) one deals with branched structures rather than lines.
+In such structures, the branching architecture can be used for the controlling the the dynamics.
+The dynamics of quasiparticles and waves strongly depend on the network architecture.
+More complicated network topology provides more richer dynamics.
+In particular, due to the transmission and/or back-scattering at the nodes the wave or particle can achieve diffusive or ballistic motion, as well as change the direction of motion.
+Thus using FPE on networks by modeling these latter in terms of metric graphs provides powerful tool for the problem of tunable stochastic evolution in networks.
 This paper is organized as follows.
 In the next section we present brief description of the Fokker-Planck equation on a line.
 Section III presents formulation of the problem on FPE on a star graph, its analytical and numerical solutions.
 In section IV we extend the model to other graphs topologies, such as tree and H-graphs.
 Finally, section V presents some concluding remarks.